guiglass/LUXOR/questions.md

 		<img width="15%" height="15%" src="/img/mocap_suit.jpg">
 	</p>

-	And two auxilary trackers may be used for props and VR cameras.
+	And two auxiliary trackers may be used for props and VR cameras.
    </details>
 - **What versions of Unity and Blender should I be using?**
-  <details><summary>Recomended versions are Unity 2019.4 and Blender 2.8+.</summary>
+  <details><summary>Recommended versions are Unity 2019.4 and Blender 2.8+.</summary>
-	🍎 It's recomended to use Unity 2019.4 with the APS_SDK however other versions are compatible and the APS_SDK can be used with Unity 2018.4.20f1 (for backwards compatibility with vrchat). *The APS_SDK is not compatible with Unity 2020!*
+	🍎 It's recommended to use Unity 2019.4 with the APS_SDK however other versions are compatible and the APS_SDK can be used with Unity 2018.4.20f1 (for backwards compatibility with vrchat). *The APS_SDK is not compatible with Unity 2020!*
-	- Using Blender 2.8 is recomended, however 2.79 is mostly supported.
+	- Using Blender 2.8 is recommended, however 2.79 is mostly supported.
    </details>
 - **Can I import a custom avatar into LUXOR?**
   <details><summary>Yes, using the APS_SDK allows adding custom avatars.</summary>
-	The APS_SDK allows adding avatars to LUXOR using modles from either .fbx or .blend files:
+	The APS_SDK allows adding avatars to LUXOR using models from either .fbx or .blend files:
 	<p align="center">
 		<img width="15%" height="15%" src="http://i3.ytimg.com/vi/oEwkhIr4ffw/hqdefault.jpg">
 	</p>